Managing AppSettings and Secrets With Azure

 Key Concepts

 Azure AppConfiguration can manage appsettings, secrets and feature flags.
-These can be imported via a JSON file, that can be defined next to the application code, and deployed to the AppConfiguration instance via the same GitHub Actions used by the application.
+These can be imported via a JSON file, that can be defined next to the application code, and deployed to the AppConfiguration instance via the same GitHub Action used by the application.

 A collection of code samples is available on GitHub.